-We start by describing our data, focusing on the construction of our main variables of interest.
-Other data sources are introduced later when they are used for the first time.
-A key constraint is that all data need to be available on a global scale, which is why we rely heavily on remotely-sensed data.
+We first describe the construction of our main variables of interest.
+We introduce other data sources later when they are used for the first time.
+A key constraint is that all data need to be available on a global scale, which is why we rely heavily on remotelysensed data.
 This is not necessarily a disadvantage.
-Little to no data are available on the city level in developing countries and, even if more were available, it would be difficult to harmonize measurement across countries.
+Little to no data are available on the city level in developing countries, and even if more were available, it would not be easy to harmonize measurement across countries.
 Satellite-based measures are consistently defined for the entire globe and allow us to apply uniform definitions throughout.
 Online Appendix A provides a complete overview of the sources, variables, their coverage, and summary statistics.